Eye on Mental Health at Grapevine’s Remembrance & Celebration of Life October 2019

 When it was the turn of family members and friends to pay tribute to the deceased, Allison McKinstry of Erie, a cousin of one deceased member, said she was only now discovering how many people and organizations, especially the Grapevine, had contributed to making Joey’s life bearable and even enjoyable.
 She “cringed” at the thought of what might have happened to him without their support and care.

 The ceremony ended with a candlelight procession a poem and a hymn.
 The poem emphasized that while those with a mental illness had been dealt a bad hand of cards, the cards themselves did not matter; it was the way they were played that mattered.
 Scientists have been able to measure the frequencies of emotions, the lowest being shame and guilt, climbing the scale to courage, gratitude, compassion and love.
 These emotions create a magnetic field (also measurable) of which we are all part, and which makes up the earth’s magnetic field.
 We are all connected.
 Therefore, as little and as powerless as each of us may feel ourselves to be, each one of us has the power to influence both Man and Earth for good through our choices and strivings regardless of our setbacks.
-The ripples of each life have far reaching effects — for good or not.
+The ripples of each life have far reaching effects — for good or otherwise.
 Similarly, the sufferings, or the fates of each individual or group affects society as a whole.
 Furthermore, Darwin was wrong: Humans did not survive and thrive through competition, but rather through cooperation.
 How can we all cooperate today, to improve Mental Health in ourselves and society?

 County Commissioner Kevin Boozel reads the Butler County Proclamation and presents it to Bette Peoples, Executive Director of Grapevine Center.
 The lives of eight Grapevine members who had passed on were celebrated and commemorated at the event.